-Effective 9/1/07, the BPS and BTU agree to form a joint subcommittee that will develop a process for evaluating paraprofessionals with a new document to be implemented in the 2008-2009 school year.
+Effective, 9/1/19, the BPS and BTU agree to form a joint subcommittee that will revise the process for evaluating paraprofessionals and job descriptions.

 8. Training

 - (a) At the beginning of the school year and thereafter as may be necessary, paraprofessionals and newly employed paraprofessionals shall receive training in the use of machinery and equipment that they will be expected to use or be familiar with as part of their job. - (b) Paraprofessional Training Program: The School Department and the Union shall jointly administer a Paraprofessional Training Program utilizing paras who have successfully completed the eight week program to train other paras.
 The School Department shall allocate \$25,000 annually to provide stipends for the trainers.
 The length and design of the program and the stipend amount shall be determined by the joint committee.